 Broome to Exmouth and Coral Bay

 Integrity Coach Lines have a bus that travels from Broome to Exmouth and Coral Bay twice a week.
-The coach leaves the Broome Visitor Centre on Thursday and Saturdays at 8pm arrives in Exmouth at 1.10pm and Coral Bay at 3.10ppm the following day.
+The coach leaves the Broome Visitor Centre on Thursday and Saturdays evenings and arrives in Exmouth in the early afternoon and in Coral Bay mid afternoon on the following day.
 You can also get on at Karratha or Hedland (3 services a week from those departure points).

 Return from Coral Bay or Exmouth to Perth or Broome

 Integrity Coach Lines travel south 3 times a week.
-Passengers wishing to return can leave Exmouth at 1.40pm or Coral Bay at 3.25pm on Sunday, Tuesday or Friday.
-They arrive in Perth the next morning at 7am.
+Passengers wishing to return can leave Exmouth early afternoon or Coral Bay mid afternoon on Sunday, Tuesday or Friday.
+They arrive in Perth early the next morning.

 The departure point at Coral Bay is from the Carpark of the Ningaloo Club and from Exmouth is from the carpark next to Federation Park on Maidstone Cres, opposite the Ningaloo IGA.